 The following features are not supported at the current time:

 - Non-use of cost types.
 Important!
 Cost types MUST be enabled in Procore and your projects must use a standard cost type list.
 See What are 'Standard Cost Types' in the Admin Tool's 'Cost Types' page?

-- Integrated owner invoices, sub invoices, and related payments.
+- Integrated owner invoices, subcontractor invoices, and related payments.

-- Push commitments from Sage 100 Contractor to a Procore project.
+- Import commitments from Sage 100 Contractor® to a Procore project.

 - Prime Contract.

 - Owner Change Orders.